J4mes-B4rnett/J4mes-B4rnett/README.md

 ### Hi there 👋, I'm James!
-I have a passion for game development but I also do some work on web apps using React!
+I have a passion for creating game and web apps!

  - Main Languages🖥️: C#, Python, Javascript